-i) cash payments to be made to the government or underlying land or mineral interest owners; or ii) minimum expenditure requirements in order to maintain our rights to such mineral interests.
+- i) cash payments to be made to the government or underlying land or mineral interest owners; or - ii) minimum expenditure requirements in order to maintain our rights to such mineral interests.

-Although most of our property obligations are eliminated should we choose to no longer invest funds exploring the property, we have certain notable obligations:
+Although most of our property obligations (including minimum annual expenditure requirements at Kinsley, Drum and on certain parcels of land at Goldstrike) are eliminated should we choose to no longer invest funds exploring the particular property, we have certain notable obligations:

-Kinsley and TV Tower: Pursuant to the respective operating agreements and elections by members to participate in funding the 2016 Program and Budget for each project, the Company must incur its pro rata share of the approved budgets for Kinsley and TV Tower.
+Kinsley and TV Tower: Pursuant to the respective operating agreements and elections by members to participate in funding the 2017 Program and Budget for each project, the Company must incur its pro rata share of the approved budgets for Kinsley and TV Tower.

-Advance Royalty Payments & Minimum Annual Exploration Expenditures
+Advance Royalty Payments ("ARPs") & Minimum Annual Exploration Expenditures